bespokejs/bespoke/README.md

 Using keyboard and touch events, Bespoke.js adds classes to your slides, while you provide the CSS transitions.

+With its robust plugin system, new functionality can be added to Bespoke.js easily.

 ## Download

 Download the [production version][min] or the [development version][max].